lintje/lintje/README.md

 It's recommended to add Git Lint to your CI setup to lint the range of commits added by a Pull Request or job.

+### Exit codes

+Git Lint will exit with the following status codes in these situations:

+- `0` (Success) - No violations have been found.
+The commit is accepted.
+- `1` (Failure) - One or more violations have been found.
+The commit is not accepted.
+- `2` (Error) - An internal error occurred and the program had to exit.
+This is probably a bug, please report it in the [issue tracker][issues].

 ### Git hook

 To lint the commit locally immediately after writing the commit message, use a